pavilkau/postgresql_anatomy/README.md

 # PostgreSQL anatomy extension
-This extension implements the Anatomy privacy algorithm along with other helpful functions like dataset analyser and data supresser.
+This is a prototype for a PostgreSQL extension that implements the Anatomy privacy algorithm along with other helpful functions like dataset analyser and data supresser.

 ## Dependencies